Cottage Garden Design in Australia | Dandenong to Blue Mtns

 Hard Landscaping

-• Recycled brick or sandstone paving with wide joints
+• Recycled red brick path with wide joints planted with Lobularia or Thyme

 Seasonal Maintenance Guide